What is the rule of law?

 Beyond this, the outer edge of the wheel illustrates a number of interrelated principles that reflect the rule of law in Australia, such as the separation of powers, presumption of innocence, and fair and prompt trials.

 These principles can be considered essential elements that contribute to maintaining the rule of law.
 Without these, the wheel would fail to turn and Australia’s rule of law would not continue to be upheld and maintained.
+Further details of these elements are found by clicking each section of the wheel or going to our Principles of the Rule of Law Page.

 Another essential element is that these principles and Australia’s rule of law is supported by informed and active citizens.
 Without responsible and engaged citizens, society is unable to work together to uphold important principles and values which support our rule of law and democratic society.